 NOTE: In addition to the IID requirements explained above, a court may impose other requirements, such as an IID period longer than six months.
 If you are convicted of failing to have an IID installed as required by law, your driving privilege will be revoked for one year.
-A second offense requires driving privileges to be denied for five years.
+A second offense requires driving privileges to be revoked for five years.

 If your monthly monitoring reports show a violation of the device, you will be required to maintain the device on your vehicle for an additional period of time:

-- An additional 30 days if you were issued an Immediate 90-Day Restricted Driving Privilege (RDP); or
+- An additional 30 days if you were issued an Immediate 90-Day Interlock Restricted Driving Privilege (RDP); or

 Failure to maintain the device while driving on a Limited Driving Privilege (LDP) will result in a termination of the LDP.
 The IID must also be maintained for the entire period of your Limited Driving Privilege (LDP).
 Before you may resume driving, you must install or have the device serviced, and then apply for (and be granted) a new LDP.